eberkain/Kerbpit/README.md

   * MFD4 is a flight computer that creates nav nodes
   * MFD0 is a hidden terminal used to send complex commands via AHk

-Custom built controllers are used to shortcut common actions, each control board can support 32 buttons and 8 analog axis
+Custom built controllers, each control board can support 32 buttons and 8 analog axis
-  * Flight Computer is the right side console and used to interface with MFDS and provide analog controls, 2 boards
+  * Flight Computer is the right side console and used to operate mfds, 2 boards
     * 6 keyswitch-Select button allows you to choose what MFD to send commands to (#, master, input for 5)
        * controls an interal AHK value that is used to direct send commands
     * 4 keyswitch-launch program buttons (situation, vessel status, navigation, list)